IILANCELOT007II/DRUG_EFFECTIVENESS/README.md

 DATASET:
 The dataset consists of certain parameters such as the drug's name, reviews by patients, popularity and use cases of the drug, and more.

-The benefits of practicing this problem by using Machine Learning techniques are as follows:

-    This challenge will encourage you to apply your Machine Learning skills to build models that can predict the effectiveness of a certain drug to cure an STD
-    This challenge will help you enhance your knowledge of Natural Language Processing (NLP)